WMWM

-WMWM is a non-commercial radio station at 91.7 Megahertz in Salem, Massachusetts, licensed to Salem State University.
+WMWM was a non-commercial radio station at 91.7 MHz in Salem, Massachusetts, licensed to Salem State University.
 The station was founded as WSSC AM 640 (carrier current) in 1968 and became WMWM at 91.7 FM in 1976 with a power of 10 watts.
-Power was increased to 130 watts in 1978.
+Power was increased to 130 watts in 1980.

-The station features alternative rock with specialty shows devoted to local artists, blues, talk, doo wop, and acoustic music.
-It broadcasts 24 hours a day utilizing computerized automation playlists when a live DJ is not available.
+The station featured alternative rock with specialty shows.
+It broadcast 24 hours a day utilizing computerized automation playlists when a live DJ was not available.

+WMWM went silent in February 2025 after its transmitter malfunctioned.
+Instead of returning the station to the air, Salem State University surrendered the station's license that August.

+Notable former WMWM disc jockeys

 Among the past DJs of WMWM are: Anngelle Wood, now with WZLX in Boston; Esoteric (rapper) of the hip-hop duo 7L & Esoteric; Jay Brown on air personality at WKAF 97.7 The Beat; Curtis Atchinson, Owner of SoundGroove Records (Midnight Society); Chris Kennedy, now with Beasley Media in Boston; and cartoonists Keith Knight (The Knight Life) and Mark Parisi (Off the Mark).
 Longtime DJ "Cosmic" Amanda Guest founded community radio station BFF.fm in San Francisco, CA.